Chart Color Schemes

 Hampton Park - West has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects potentially affecting the region.
-Notable initiatives include Hampton Park Food Market Redevelopment, Hampton Park Central Development Plan and Community Precinct Master Plan, Lynbrook and Lyndhurst Ongoing Residential Development, Narre Warren South (Part A) Development Plan.
+AreaSearch has identified 16 projects that may affect the region.
+Notable initiatives include Hampton Park Food Market Redevelopment, Hampton Park Central Development Plan and Community Precinct Master Plan, Lynbrook and Lyndhurst ongoing residential development, and Narre Warren South (Part A) Development Plan.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.